Things you should know about agistment for horses

 Did you know?

-- Changes to the Impounding of Livestock Act 1994 are designed to protect landholders and horse owners when there is a dispute about payment of horse agistment fees.
+- Provisions in the Impounding of Livestock Act 1994 are designed to protect landholders and horse owners when there is a dispute about payment of horse agistment fees.

 - An agisted horse can now be held by a landholder, under a lien, until all money owing on it by the horse's owner is paid.